glouppe/info8010-deep-learning/README.md

 Lectures slides on Deep Learning, Gilles Louppe ([g.louppe@uliege.be](mailto:g.louppe@uliege.be))

-These materials were given as part of:
+These materials (in one form or the other) were given as part of:
 - INFO8004 - Advanced Machine Learning, ULiège, Spring 2018.
+- Deep Learning, UNamur, Spring 2018.

 The content of these lectures is under development.